Triton-Robotics-Training/Embedded-Week-0/readme.md

 ### Logistics

-There will be weekly meetings, both online and in person.
+There will be weekly meetings, in person.
 The schedule is TBD and announced on Discord.

 ### Prerequisites